 The associate's degree requires 27 SC of general education requirements that may be taken prior to or as co-requisites to the professional program.
 The professional courses (68 SC) are required to complete the program.
-Individualized curriculum will be developed for each student.
+An individualized curriculum is developed for each student.